gyhzz/PracticeDataEngineering/SQL/Easy_197_Rising_Temperature.md

 ### What's the trick?
 (Spoiler)

 For this question you need to find a way to compare values from different rows and you can do this using a self join.
 You can use an INNER JOIN clause to join the table with itself by matching dates where one directly comes after another, and you can have a second join condition where the temperature of the later day record is higher than the earlier day.
-From this join, only records of 2 cosecutive dates, as well as a higher temperature on the later day is returned.
+From this join, only records that are cosecutive dates, as well as a higher temperature on the later day is returned.

 If having multiple join conditions is confusing, you can also do the temperature check in a WHERE clause instead.
 The join will return all consequtive dates, and the where clause (WHERE w1.temperature > w2.temperature) will filter for only records that have a higher temperature than the previous day.